guber25/Crab_Age/README.md

 The aim of the project is to predict the expected living time of a crab 🦀 given info about its body.
 This will be performed through statistical learning operations, both in the supervised and in the unsupervised framework.

+We have uploaded for convenience the dataset in the repo but it is actually taken from Kaggle and you can find it at this link: https://www.kaggle.com/datasets/sidhus/crab-age-prediction.

 Hope you enjoy!!